Toronto

 Strengthen your math foundation

-From our Math Toronto Summer School
+From our Math Summer School Toronto

 It would be a good idea, before the beginning of Advanced Functions, to brush up on the foundation's skills of math, such as factoring (especially trinomial factoring), domain and range, graphing, adding rational expression, and trigonometry ratios.
 If you wait until the course begins, it may be difficult to keep pace with the new material in Advanced Functions.
 Foundations are always important, and as with all mathematics course, this one builds upon your past knowledge, so be sure to review before starting Advanced Functions!